Atlas975/Notes/MediaCoding/Discrete_cosine_transform.md

 ![[Pasted image 20240326175413.png|450|450]]

 - This results in a DCT basis vector that stores the samples taken, normalisation is also typically performed for each of these vectors.
-- These basis vectors are what make up the basis matrix
+- These basis vectors are what make up the basis matrix, each row being a digitised signal which when used together can reconstruct the original data.

 ![[Pasted image 20240326180412.png|450|450]]

+- Each wave may also be weighted differently to have some components contribute more to the original signals reconstruction than others (weighted average)